0.25% Ammoniacal Nitrogen

 In situations where a post-harvest soil test indicates low Soil Organic Matter (SOM), Soil Priming can be considered to increase SOM for the following season crop.
 Pro Primer™ 2-0-0+F is a perfect example of a plant-based fulvic acid with soy protein and freshwater algae, combined with carbohydrates and active carbon amino acids, in a soon to be approved for organic use liquid solution, ideal for soil priming.

-Soil priming using Pro Primer™ can support the efficiency of enhancers, activators, and promoters such as electron transport chains that complete processes such as the citric acid cycle.
+Soil priming using Pro Primer™, fulvic acid for plants can support the efficiency of enhancers, activators, and promoters such as electron transport chains that complete processes such as the citric acid cycle.

 When considering materials for soil priming, Amino Acids (AA’s) have a close correlation with active transcription of genes (Ruthenburg et al. 2007).